romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When designing a custom GitHub Action to facilitate code reviews by automatically assigning reviewers based on the type of changes made, what method should be used to determine the most appropriate reviewers for each pull request?
+Q: When designing a custom GitHub Action to facilitate code reviews by automatically assigning reviewers based on the type of changes made, what method should be used to determine the most appropriate reviewers for each pull request?
 <details><summary>Show the answer</summary><p>

 - **Use a configuration file in the repository that maps specific types of changes to relevant reviewers, allowing for easy updates and customization**